 NOTE: It takes s honey bee colony at most between 1 to 2 months to make honeycombs.
 Strong bee colonies can build 10 frames within 3 days but weak colonies will take much longer.
 The weather conditions, colony type, and nectar flow affect how fast honey bees can build comb.

-There are also some other factors that need to be considered that will dictate how long the honey should stay before bottling: temperatures, the crystallization process, and types of filters used.
+There are also some other factors that need to be considered that will dictate how long the honey should stay before bottling: temperatures, the crystallization process, and the types of filters used.
 Cool temperatures extend the period it takes for long air bubbles and wax debris to come to the top.
-This therefore means it may require more time before bottling when prevailing temperatures are too low.
+This, therefore, means it may require more time before bottling when prevailing temperatures are too low.
 The crystallization property of honey and prevailing temperatures are aspects that are beyond your control as the beekeeper.
-Honey nectar and ratio of glucose to fructose affect how fast honey can crystallize.
+Honey nectar and the ratio of glucose to fructose affect how fast honey can crystallize.

 In most cases, some beekeepers can extract the honey on the first day and bottle it the following day.
 Others will leave the honey to settle for a week or more before bottling.
 It all depends on the equipment used, temperatures, type of honey, and individual preference.

 NOTE: You may have the best filters and still end up with honey that has some air bubbles and foam.
 To avoid this, tilt the bucket a little bit when draining the honey into jars.
 Fill the jars slowly as well and this will help avoid sucking the bubbles into the bottled honey.